gilmoreorless/double-30-overs/src/index.md

 In order to properly study scoring patterns, I needed ball-by-ball data for as many ODI (One-Day International) matches as possible.
 At the time of writing (just after the 2015 World Cup finished), since the first ODI in 1971 there have been **3646** ODIs where at least one ball was bowled (so this number excludes matches that were abandoned before play started, generally due to rain).

 Ball-by-ball data was not collected in the early years of one-day cricket.
-The first match I could find ball-by-ball data for was in 1999 (ODI #1443 – England vs Sri Lanka at Lord’s), leaving **1899** matches with data that I could analyse.
+The first match I could find on [Cricinfo](http://www.espncricinfo.com/) with ball-by-ball data for was in 1999, leaving **1899** matches with data that I could analyse.

+However, there was only ball-by-ball data for a handful of matches in 1999 and none at all in 2000.
+It wasn’t until mid-2001 that ball-by-ball data was available for each match.
+Including a small number of matches from 1999 and then jumping forward 2 years wouldn’t provide accurate data trends, so I had to exclude all matches before June 7th, 2001.
+This reduced the count to **1858** matches.

-The next task was to filter down individual innings to only those which lasted a full 50 overs.[asidemark] [aside]Early ODI matches were 60 overs per innings, but these were all before the 1999 data cut-off.[/aside] The “double 30 overs” rule only works for teams that complete a 50 over innings.
+The next task was to filter down individual innings to only those which lasted a full 50 overs.[asidemark] [aside]Early ODI matches were 60 overs per innings, but these were all well before the 2001 data cut-off.[/aside] The “double 30 overs” rule only works for teams that complete a 50 over innings.
 Any team getting having its innings cut short (e.g. by losing all its wickets, or rain reducing the overs available) loses the ability to pace its innings properly and would skew the statistics.

-1899 matches with 2 innings per match gives 3798 innings in total (not all of which will have been played, due to rain).
-Restricting to only those lasting a full 50 overs reduces the list to **1382** innings, or 36%.
-Of these, **1202** (87%) are from the first innings of the match.
+1858 matches with 2 innings per match gives 3716 innings in total (not all of which will have been played, due to rain).
+Restricting to only those lasting a full 50 overs reduces the list to **1348** innings, or 36%.
+Of these, **1173** (87%) are from the first innings of the match.
 This is hardly surprising, as the team batting second is most likely to either lose by being bowled out chasing a target score, or win by chasing the target before reaching 50 overs.

 Answering the first question
 -----------------------------

-With the data gathered, I could finally start analysing these 1382 innings to determine at what point teams hit their half-way scores.
+With the data gathered, I could finally start analysing these 1348 innings to determine at what point teams hit their half-way scores.
 Or, going back to the questions above, was the 30-over score ever a reliable guideline?
 Short answer: **Yes** (close enough, anyway).

-Over the last 16 years, teams that have played their full 50 overs have, on average, reached half their score at **29.2** overs.[asidemark] [aside]Note for pedants: This is using standard cricket scoring notation, where “29.2 overs” means 29 overs and 2 balls, with 6 balls per over.
+Over the last 14 years, teams that have played their full 50 overs have, on average, reached half their score at **29.2** overs.[asidemark] [aside]Note for pedants: This is using standard cricket scoring notation, where “29.2 overs” means 29 overs and 2 balls, with 6 balls per over.
 In this system, “9.6 overs” is equivalent to ”10 overs”.
 To get mathematical averages, the figures are converted into accurate numbers (e.g. “30.5 overs” becomes 30.833333333 after rounding), then averaged and converted back.
-The raw figure for the average given is ~29.345393.[/aside] This is close enough to 30 overs to give a Mythbusters-style <strong class="mythbusters-confirmed">confirmed</strong> to the old maxim.
+The raw figure for the average given is ~29.34.[/aside] This is close enough to 30 overs to give a Mythbusters-style <strong class="mythbusters-confirmed">confirmed</strong> to the old maxim.

 <odi-graph>IMAGE: A graph showing the average halfway mark as described in the next paragraph.</odi-graph>

-Graphing out the data reveals that, since 1999, the average has been consistently within 2 overs of the legendary 30-over mark.
-The average started at 29.1 overs, had a few erratic ups-and-downs that can be attributed to insufficient data points, then dropped down to its lowest value of 28.2 overs in 2002.
+Graphing out the data reveals that, since 2001, the average has been consistently within 2 overs of the legendary 30-over mark.
+The average started high at 30.3 overs (mostly due to an insufficient amount of data) then dropped down to its lowest value of 28.0 overs in 2002.
 Since then it has been slowly but steadily increasing to its current value of 29.2 without any decrease along the way.
 This suggests that modern teams are indeed consistently reaching half their score later in their innings than they were 10-15 years ago.